Fomich686/treap/README.md

 =======
 # Treap
-This is a simple implementation of trip for Erlang.
+This is a simple implementation of treap for Erlang.
 Treap is a data structure for key-value pairs.